 Places to See in Chaukhutia

-Lakhan Pur Temple: Lakhanpur temple is situated just 6kms from Chaukhutia on Jorasi-Chaukhutia road.
-This temple was constructed by the Katyuri kings.
-A small fair is also held at Lakhanpur temple every year in the month October-November.
+Lakhanpur Temple: Lakhanpur temple is situated just 6kms from Chaukhutia on Jorasi-Chaukhutia road.
+This temple was constructed by the Katyuri kings and currently a small fair is also held at Lakhanpur temple every year in the month of October and November.